fabioars/underwater/docs/about.md

 sidebar_label: About
 ---

-ightweight ES6+ substitute to lodash and underscore.js
+Lightweight ES6+ substitute to lodash and underscore.js

 ## Share with friends